Mahmoudzahalka/project/README.md

 - network stack is implemented in net folder.
-- core driver files are in kern folder.
+- core files are in kern folder.